 Once an agreement is reached over the phone, the lender is obligated to respond to your request in writing within 21 Days.
 In cases where they reject your application, they must legally provide a reason.

 If the reason given is unfair in your opinion, you may contact an external dispute resolution scheme to mediate.

 The primary benefit this system has been designed for is to provide consumers short-term debt relief.
 Since creditors were contacted as part of the hardship process, there is no breach of contract nor default.
 This means that your credit history will not take a hit.

 What are the disadvantages of Hardship Arrangements?

-Financial hardship of itself will not damage your credit history; however, many lenders with whom you apply for financial hardship may refuse to extend you further credit, which may reduce your options for managing debt by excluding debt consolidation with your existing lenders.
+Although financial hardship will not damage your credit history, many lenders may refuse to extend further credit.
+This may reduce options for managing debt by excluding debt consolidation with your creditors.

 NB: This information is provided for information purposes only; DebtMediators.com.au does not organise Financial Hardship Arrangements.